japhir/LittleBookofRBayesianStatistics/src/bayesianstats.rst

 the conditional distribution of the proportion given the data and the prior.
 This is is called the posterior distribution for the proportion.

-The posterior distribution ssummarises what is known about the proportion after the data has been observed, and combines the information from the prior and the data.
+The posterior distribution summarises what is known about the proportion after the data has been observed, and combines the information from the prior and the data.

 In our example of estimating the proportion of people who like chocolate, we have a Beta(52.22,9.52) prior